mustaqahmed/user-activation-v2/README.md

 The Web is in a terrible state today in terms of user activation behavior.
-Because each browser has incrementally added user activation dependence to it's own set of APIs a course of many years, we see widely divergent behavior among major browsers.
+Because each browser has incrementally added user activation dependence to it's own set of APIs over a course of many years, we see widely divergent behavior among major browsers.
 For example, pop-blocking behavior is [inconsistent among major browsers](https://docs.google.com/document/d/1hYRTEkfWDl-KO4Y6cG469FBC3nyBy9_SYItZ1EEsXUA/edit?usp=sharing) for all non-trivial cases of user activation.